Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-An electron kicker setup is a practical case of study for illustrating the difference between covariant and non-covariant trajectories.
-Let us consider the simple case when an ultrarelativistic electron moving with the velocity $v$ along $z$-axis in the lab frame is kicked by a weak dipole magnetic field directed along $x$-axis.
-We assume for simplicity that the kick angle is small compare with $1/\gamma$, where $\gamma = 1/\sqrt{1 - v^2/c^2}$ is the relativistic factor.
-This means that we take the limit $\gamma \gg 1 \gg \gamma v_y/v$.
-Let us start with non-covariant particle tracking calculations.
-The trajectory of the electron, which follows from the solution of the corrected Newton's second law under the absolute time convention, does not include relativistic effects.
-Therefore, as usual for Newtonian kinematics, Galilean vectorial law of addition of velocities is actually used.
-Non-covariant particle dynamics shows that the electron direction changes after the kick, while the speed remains unvaried (Fig. \ref{B81}).
-According to non-covariant particle tracking, the magnetic field $B\vec{e}_x$ is only capable of altering the direction of motion, but not the speed of the electron.
-After the kick, the beam velocity components are $(0,v_y,v_z)$, where $v_z = \sqrt{v^2 - v_y^2}$.
-Taking the ultrarelativistic limit $v \simeq c$ and using the second order approximation we get $v_z = v [1- v_y^2/(2v^2)] = v [1- v_y^2/(2c^2)]$.
+An electron kicker setup serves as a practical example for illustrating the distinction between covariant and non-covariant trajectories.
+Consider a simple case where an ultrarelativistic electron, moving with velocity $v$ along the $z$-axis in the inertial (lab) frame, is subjected to a weak dipole magnetic field directed along the $x$-axis.
+For simplicity, we assume that the kick angle is small compared to $1/\gamma$, where $\gamma = 1/\sqrt{1 - v^2/c^2}$ is the Lorentz factor.
+This corresponds to the limit $\gamma \gg 1 \gg \gamma v_y/v$.
+We begin with non-covariant particle tracking calculations.
+The electron's trajectory, derived from the corrected form of Newton’s second law under the absolute time convention, does not account for relativistic effects.
+Consequently, as in classical Newtonian kinematics, the Galilean vector addition of velocities is employed.
+Non-covariant particle dynamics predicts that the electron’s direction changes as a result of the kick, while its speed remains constant (see Fig. \ref{B81}).
+According to this model, the magnetic field $B\vec{e}_x$ affects only the direction of motion and not the magnitude of the velocity.
+After the kick, the components of the beam’s velocity are $(0,v_y,v_z)$, where $v_z = \sqrt{v^2 - v_y^2}$.
+In the ultrarelativistic limit, where $\gamma \gg 1$, we can use a second-order approximation to obtain